Cris7777/MSiA423-Project-Repo/README.md

 ### Theme

-The theme of this proje
+The theme of this product is to help users easily predict overall player scores and choose the best player for their virtual soccer teams.

 ### Epics